Parable of the Renegades

 Then its body of copper scales transitioned into a limb of human flesh with fingers.

-In other words, the snake was literally Viola’s arm!
+In other words, the cobra was literally Viola’s arm!

 Not only that, the female delinquent responsible for breaking the wall switch was also found unconscious by her feet.